 A decoupled CMS can also be a solution for those companies that do not yet repurpose content on multiple platforms today.
 To future-proof your business, it might be smart to choose a back-end that is uncoupled from the front-end, leaving you with the flexibility to repurpose the content if the need might surge tomorrow.
 Even if you only want to keep the door open to build a new front-end for your website, based on the content in the back-end.

 Do you think a headless or decoupled CMS would give you less headaches too?
-Let’s talk about your options, because our developers are bursting to help you out.
+Then you should definitely read our other blog post about which one you should choose!

 Head of Development